pybind/pybind11/docs/advanced/pycpp/object.rst

 Implicit casting
 ================

-When using this C++ interface for Python types or calling Python functions, and objects of type :class:`object` are returned, it is possible to specialize to a subtype like :class:`dict`.
+When using the C++ interface for Python types, or calling Python functions, objects of type :class:`object` are returned.
+It is possible to invoke implicit conversions to subclasses like :class:`dict`.
 The same holds for the proxy objects returned by ``operator[]`` or ``obj.attr()``.
-Casting to subtypes improves code readability and allows values to be used in C++ functions that require a specific subtype rather than a generic :class:`object`.
+Casting to subtypes improves code readability and allows values to be passed to C++ functions that require a specific subtype rather than a generic :class:`object`.

 .. code-block:: cpp